How We Afford to Travel & You Can Too!

 Any time we make a purchase or pay a bill, we record it.

-There are lots of apps or programs out there, but we love Trail Wallet because it’s super easy to categorize expenses and keep track of your goals.
-Plus, it was created by travelers, so it works seamlessly when switching between currencies.
+There are lots of apps out there, but we suggest TravelSpend because it’s super easy to categorize expenses and track your budget in real time.
+Plus, it was designed specifically for travelers, so it seamlessly handles currency conversions and works offline—perfect for keeping your spending in check on the go.

 It took us a little while to make this a habit, but it was so worthwhile.
-We now know how much we have spent every single day for the last 5 years, which has allowed us to be totally in control of our spending and savings.
+We recorded exactly how much we spent every single day for the first 5+ years of our travel, which has allowed us to be totally in control of our spending and savings.

 8. We are determined AF